 Phase 2: The Partnership Agreements were evaluated in 2013.
 A range of stakeholders (including voluntary sector providers, SPS staff and independent funders) provided feedback to the independent evaluator which was helpful for establishing what was working well and where improvements could be made.

 The evaluation found that, “Overall the key message from this review is positive: the partnership packs process is viewed across all stakeholder groups as an important development bringing clear added value to the relationship between SPS and third sector organisations.
 It is also welcomed by key funding agencies”.
 The evaluation also identified a need to improve the consistency of the use of the packs across the prison estate and to support the consistency of the quality of the completed packs by developing a new monitoring and review framework for future partnership pack use.

-CJVSF and our Partnership Development Initiative partners worked together over the summer of 2013 to further develop the Partnership Packs in line with the evaluation feedback received from stakeholders.
-The revised Partnership Packs for developing prison-based services were launched at a partnership event at SPS College in November 2013.
+CJVSF and our Partnership Development Initiative partners worked together over the summer of 2013 to further develop the Partnership Agreements in line with the evaluation feedback received from stakeholders.
+The revised Partnership Agreements for developing prison-based services were launched at a partnership event at SPS College in November 2013.

-Phase 3: Following further testing of the Pack, and a survey of third sector providers and feedback from Heads of Offender Outcomes, a more streamlined version was introduced in 2015.
+Phase 3: Following further testing of the Agreements , and a survey of third sector providers and feedback from Heads of Offender Outcomes, a more streamlined version was introduced in 2015.

 Phase 4: A review of the use of the Partnership Agreements was carried out in 2017 and a further updated version was launched in May 2018.